Learn more about Fingerprint

 Subscription sharing is when a paying customer shares their login credentials to another person so the latter can also benefit from the service without having to purchase a license.
 Most digital subscriptions boil down to just a username (email) and a password, making it very easy for users to share their accounts.

-Based on a Parks Associate report, there are two main types of credential sharing:
+There are two main types of credential sharing:

 1. Casual Sharing